swirlai/docker-compose/doc/setup-instructions.md

 ./scripts/stop-swirl.sh
 ```

 SWIRL should now be running and accessible at the configured domain.
-Look for a log entry similar to this indicating the service is available:
+Look for a log entry similar to this one indicating the service is available:

 ```
 swirl_app | INFO 2025-12-02 14:33:41 server Listening on TCP address 0.0.0.0:8000